-^aThe National Research Advisory Council is a 12-member federal advisory committee that provides advice to VA on its research and development efforts, such as recommending which topics to include among the agency's research priorities.
+aThe National Research Advisory Council is a 12-member federal advisory committee that provides advice to VA on its research and development efforts, such as recommending which topics to include among the agency's research priorities.

-^bIn fiscal year 2019, this priority was originally called "Transform VA data into a national resource."
+bIn fiscal year 2019, this priority was originally called "Transform VA data into a national resource."
 VA officials said they renamed it to better communicate their goal of leveraging VA data to improve care for veterans.

-[°]VA has been studying the use of exoskeletons-motorized prostheses that are worn outside a person's clothes and provide powered hip and knee motion-to help veterans with spinal cord injury stand and walk.
+cVA has been studying the use of exoskeletons-motorized prostheses that are worn outside a person's clothes and provide powered hip and knee motion-to help veterans with spinal cord injury stand and walk.
 According to VA, exoskeletons may also benefit veterans with other disabling conditions.

-^dCanines can serve as animal models for research.
+dCanines can serve as animal models for research.
 VA is seeking to reduce the use of canines in research while not compromising the ability to conduct cutting-edge research that benefits veterans.

 - Strategic priorities are broad long-term priorities that focus on VA's research capability, resources, and operations, rather than on specific clinical conditions, according to ORD officials.
 For example, one of VA's strategic priorities is to "put VA data to work for veterans."
 As part of this priority, VA aims to improve its ability to leverage the agency's medical data to improve veterans' care.
 ORD officials said they plan to revisit these priorities about every 5 years, though the specific initiatives that fall within each priority can change annually.
-As an example of how the initiatives within the strategic priorities can change, ORD officials said that given VA's plans to implement a new electronic health records system, the National Research Advisory Council advised ORD in 2019 to focus on mitigating any unintended consequences of this transition on research, as part of the strategic priority on data.21 ORD officials said that as a result of this input, they are increasing the intensity and scope of their efforts pertaining to this transition. - Cross-cutting clinical priorities, in contrast, focus on predominant clinical conditions seen in veterans and can change yearly, according to ORD officials.
+As an example of how the initiatives within the strategic priorities can change, ORD officials said that given VA's plans to implement a new electronic health records system, the National Research Advisory Council advised ORD in 2019 to focus on mitigating any unintended consequences of this transition on research, as part of the strategic priority on data.
+ORD officials said that as a result of this input, they are increasing the intensity and scope of their efforts pertaining to this transition. - Cross-cutting clinical priorities, in contrast, focus on predominant clinical conditions seen in veterans and can change yearly, according to ORD officials.
 For example, one current cross-cutting clinical priority is PTSD.
 As part of this priority, VA supports research to better understand the underlying biology of PTSD, refine approaches for diagnosing this condition, and develop and test new treatments.
-ORD officials said they plan to add precision oncology as a new cross-cutting clinical research priority for fiscal year 2021, based on input from VA leadership.22 ORD officials also said they plan to broaden the Gulf War illness cross-cutting clinical priority to include the effects of military service-related toxic exposures, more generally.
-This planned change is based in part on veterans service organization and Gulf War veteran input. - Other priorities are those that VA will focus on in the near term, based primarily on input from Congress, veterans service organizations, and other non-ORD stakeholders, according to ORD officials.
-For example, several of these priorities for fiscal year 2020-such as addressing the
+ORD officials said they plan to add precision oncology as a new crosscutting clinical research priority for fiscal year 2021, based on input

-21VA has used the same health information system- VistA-for over 30 years.
+&lt;sup>21VA has used the same health information system- VistA-for over 30 years.
 VA has pursued multiple efforts to modernize this system, and those efforts have not been completed.
 In June 2017, VA announced it would redirect efforts to replace the VistA electronic health record.
-VA plans to adopt the same commercial system that DOD is currently acquiring-Cerner Millennium-and to continue using VistA during the decadelong transition to the Cerner system.
+VA plans to adopt the same commercial system that DOD is currently acquiring-Cerner Millennium-and to continue using VistA during the decade-long transition to the Cerner system.
 See.
 GAO, Electronic Health Records: VA Needs to Identify and Report System Costs, GAO-19-125 (Washington, D.C.: July 25, 2019).